strangetom/RandomLasers/README.md

 ![alt-text](https://github.com/strangetom/RandomLasers/blob/master/.graphs/03Feb/W_A.10million.png "Figure 4")

 # 2 February
-* Need to indentify the dominant terms in the equations and find out why the calculation runs away.
+* Need to identify the dominant terms in the equations and find out why the calculation runs away.
 * Numbapro academic license obtained from continuum.io so optimisation using @jit decorator can be implemented at some point.